nvanlaerebeke/mitto/src/Readme.md

 	Tests:
       - encoding/decoding utf32 vs utf16 vs utf8 - UTF32 takes up much more bytes
+	  - Message names in ANSII?, currently UTF-32, see what encoding class names can actually be, can't it be switched to asni?, it's much smaller in overhead
 	  - test overhead for converting between json/objects (both directions)
 	  - Websockets vs TcpSocket
 	  - Websocket TransmitQueue/Thread vs SendAsync
-	  - Message names in UTF-32, see what encoding class names can actually be, can't it be switched to asni?, it's much smaller in overhead
 	  - Locations where messages are kept/pasted add timing benchmarks, example:
 	        Ping: x times, avarage response time over 5 sec, 10 sec, 30 sec, last 10k messages Enable when in debug or m/b info mode?
+	  - Memory profiling, checks for memory leaks

 Features:
   - Create a connection type for IPC (WCF) - what can can be used on linux & osx?